Fractional Brauer configuration algebras III: fractional Brauer graph algebras of type MS: Brauer -sets and their covering theory

-In this subsection, we define morphisms and coverings between Brauer $G$-sets; we compare different coverings between Brauer $G$-sets using their fundamental groups; we define special walks on Brauer $G$-sets and construct the universal cover of Brauer $G$-sets.
+In this subsection, we define morphisms and coverings between Brauer $G$-sets, which are analogies of the notions of morphisms and coverings between f-BCs in \cite{LL2}; we compare different coverings between Brauer $G$-sets using their fundamental groups; we define special walks on Brauer $G$-sets and construct the universal cover of Brauer $G$-sets.

 \begin{Def} Let $E=(E,U,\tau,d)$ and $E'=(E',U',\tau',d')$ be Brauer $G$-sets.
 A morphism (resp. covering) $f:E\rightarrow E'$ of Brauer $G$-sets is a morphism of $G$-sets ($G=\langle g\rangle$) satisfying the following conditions $(1)$, $(2)$ and $(3)$ (resp. $(1')$, $(2)$ and $(3)$): \begin{itemize} \item [$(1)$] For every $e\in U$, we have $f(e)\in U'$; \item [$(1')$] For every $e\in E$, $e\in U$ if and only if $f(e)\in U'$; \item [$(2)$] $f(\tau(e))=\tau'(f(e))$ for every $e\in U$; \item [$(3)$] $d'(f(e))=d(e)$ for every $e\in E$. \end{itemize} \end{Def}